naloura/osar-v1-ChatGPT/README.md

 ## Origin and design philosophy

-This toolkit was extracted from a working public-sector CISO program and generalized for the open-source community.
+This toolkit was extracted from a need by a public-sector CISO to enhance a goverance program and generalized for the open-source community.
 The hub-and-spoke structure is deliberate: it lets you adopt the modules you need, swap in your own, and keep the orchestrator stable across reports.
 The ChatGPT Edition is a tailored fork of the model-agnostic baseline — every change here is in service of the Custom GPT deployment surface.

 ## Contributing